-We started out with a clean slate, so to speak, on this public policy topic.
+We started out last year with a clean slate, so to speak, on this public policy topic.
 Although being skeptical of higher taxes, the Jefferson Institute has not, and is not, automatically opposed to tax increases and we have certainly been "open" to discussing tax policy over the years as that debate has taken center stage from time to time in Richmond.

 The Jefferson Institute's dynamic tax/spending model (STAMP) has been used over the years in the tax debates that have taken place in Richmond and this model and its results during these debates has been praised by Republicans and Democrats.
-This model was developed for us, and has been updated as needed, by the economists at the Beacon Hill Institute in Boston, Massachusetts.
+This model was developed for us, and has been updated as needed, by the economists at the Beacon Hill Institute in Boston.
 At our request, it now includes the impact of spending on infrastructure improvements made available through increased taxes.
 Although taxes tend to have a dampening impact on the economy, when tax dollars are spent on infrastructure (building roads for instance) then the economy is positively impacted from such expenditures.
 These two impacts are now part of this dynamic model and better recognizes the true impact of taxes and spending.
-And it is this economic model that has been used to develop the major tax restructuring plan that would allow the elimination of the dreaded BPOL and Machine & Tool Tax along with the Merchants Capital tax - a goal advocated by Republicans and Democrats but never focused on once they are elected.
+This economic model has been used to develop the major tax restructuring plan that would allow the elimination of the dreaded BPOL and Machine & Tool Tax along with the Merchants Capital tax - a goal advocated by Republicans and Democrats but never focused on once they are elected.

-We reached out to our friends at the Beacon Hill Institute in Boston to do the research on this new tax project.
-We asked these economists to review local budgets for several jurisdictions that had raised cigarette taxes; to go back a few years in that analysis; to see if the projected budgets from these tax increases were met; and to determine if there was a way to figure out if adjoining jurisdictions were impacted when tax increases took effect.
+Last year, we reached out to our friends at the Beacon Hill Institute in Boston to do the research on this tax project.
+We asked these economists to review local budgets for several jurisdictions that had raised their cigarette taxes; to go back a few years in that analysis; to see if the projected budgets from these tax increases were met; and to determine if there was a way to figure out if adjoining jurisdictions were impacted when tax increases took effect.
+And for this year's study, the Beacon Hill Institute updated the budget numbers using the available budget documents in the jurisdictions involved.

-There is a basic policy question for local government officials to consider when it comes to cigarette taxes: should a tax aimed at a minority of the population (only 19% are smokers in our country) be used to help fund programs and projects that are available to the entire community?
-General taxes, it seems, should be used for general programs such as schools, libraries and public safety while taxes aimed at specific people - boaters, drivers, alcohol and tobacco users, etc.) should be used for programs specific to their needs such as marinas, roads, bridges, etc. These targeted taxes are, in reality, user fees and should be used for the benefit of the user.
+There is a basic policy question for local government officials to consider when it comes to cigarette taxes: should taxes aimed at a minority of the population (only 19 percent are smokers in our country) be used to help fund programs and projects that are available to the entire community?
+General taxes, it seems, should be used for general programs such as schools, libraries and public safety, while taxes aimed at specific people - boaters, drivers, alcohol and tobacco users, etc. -- should be used for programs specific to their needs such as marinas, roads, bridges, etc.

 We looked at locations around the state that raised cigarette taxes to see if the projected revenue was met and if there was any evidence that higher cigarette prices due to tax increases shifted buying habits to nearby, lower or no-tax-on-cigarettes, jurisdictions.
-And we were interested in seeing if those buying shifts seemed to take place, were smaller retailers hurt in their overall businesses.
+And we were interested in seeing if those buying shifts did seem to take place, then were smaller retailers hurt in their overall businesses.